Advanced search

 Interstitial lung disease

-Interstitial lung disease or ILD-like adverse reactions have been reported with the use of amivantamab as well as with other EGFR inhibitors.
-Interstitial lung disease or pneumonitis was reported in 2.6% of patients treated with amivantamab monotherapy and 2.6% of patients treated with amivantamab in combination with carboplatin and pemetrexed.
-Patients with a medical history of ILD, drug-induced ILD, radiation pneumonitis that required steroid treatment, or any evidence of clinically active ILD were excluded from the clinical study (see section 4.4).
+Interstitial lung disease or ILD‑like adverse reactions have been reported with the use of amivantamab as well as with other EGFR inhibitors.
+Interstitial lung disease or pneumonitis was reported in 2.6% of patients treated with amivantamab monotherapy, 2.3% of patients treated with amivantamab in combination with carboplatin and pemetrexed and 3.1% of patients treated with amivantamab in combination with lazertinib.
+Patients with a medical history of ILD, drug‑induced ILD, radiation pneumonitis that required steroid treatment, or any evidence of clinically active ILD were excluded from the clinical study (see section 4.4).

 Skin and nail reactions

-Rash (including dermatitis acneiform), pruritus, and dry skin occurred in 86% of patients treated with amivantamab alone or in combination with carboplatin and pemetrexed.
-Most cases were Grade 1 or 2, with Grade 3 rash events occurring in 8% of patients.
-Rash leading to amivantamab discontinuation occurred in 0.9% of patients.
+Rash (including dermatitis acneiform), occurred in 89% of patients treated with amivantamab in combination with lazertinib.
+Most cases were Grade 1 or 2, with Grade 3 rash events occurring in 26.8% of patients.
+Rash leading to amivantamab discontinuation occurred in 5.5% of patients.
 Rash usually developed within the first 4 weeks of therapy, with a median time to onset of 14 days.
-Nail toxicity occurred in patients treated with amivantamab.
-Most events were Grade 1 or 2, with Grade 3 nail toxicity occurring in 3.2% of patients (see section 4.4).
+Nail toxicity occurred in patients treated with amivantamab in combination with lazertinib.
+Most events were Grade 1 or 2, with Grade 3 nail toxicity occurring in 11.4% of patients (see section 4.4).

 Eye disorders

-Eye disorders, including keratitis (0.4%), occurred in 9% of patients treated with amivantamab alone or in combination with carboplatin and pemetrexed.
+Eye disorders, including keratitis (2.6%), occurred in 26.4% of patients treated with amivantamab in combination with lazertinib.
 Other reported adverse reactions included growth of eyelashes, visual impairment, and other eye disorders.
-All events were Grade 1-2 (see section 4.4).
+Most events were Grade 1‑2 (see section 4.4).

 Other special populations